NoblesRobotics/ProgrammingResources/README.md

 `frontLeftMotor.setMode(DcMotor.RunMode.STOP_AND_RESET_ENCODER);`

-By default, when the code stops supplying power to a motor, the robot won't try to stop its rotation.
+By default, when the code stops supplying power to a motor, the robot won't actively try to stop its rotation.
 This code will make the robot brake on zero power:

 `frontLeftMotor.setZeroPowerBehavior(DcMotor.ZeroPowerBehavior.BRAKE);`